CFA Level III Essay Strategy for 2026

 How to Read a Vignette Efficiently

-The morning session vignettes are 1.5 to 2 pages of dense client facts.
+The morning session vignettes run 1.5 to 2 pages of dense client facts.
 Most candidates read them top-to-bottom, then start the questions.
-Better technique:
+A better technique:

 1. Read the case introduction (one paragraph) for context.

 2. Skim the question stems before reading the full vignette.
-You'll see what facts to look for.
+You will see what facts to hunt for.

 3. Read the vignette with a pen, marking facts that map to specific questions.